 Hyper-V Fundamentals introduce the student to Microsoft Hyper-V in both server and client environments.

-In our free, online Hyper-V training course, you will learn the fundamentals of Microsoft Hyper-V. You will gain the knowledge and skills to build, configure, and understand virtual machines in both the server and client environments.
+In our online Hyper-V training course, you will learn the fundamentals of Microsoft Hyper-V. You will gain the knowledge and skills to build, configure, and understand virtual machines in both the server and client environments.

 What is Microsoft Hyper-V?